oasis-open/openc2-jadn-software/README.md

 JSON Abstract Encoding Notation (JAEN, pronounced "Jane") is a JSON document format for defining abstract schemas.
 Unlike concrete schema languages such as XSD and JSON Schema, JAEN defines the structure of datatypes independently of the serialization used to communicate and store data objects.
 An encoder/decoder (codec) validates the structure of data objects against the JAEN schema and serializes/deserializes objects using a specified message format.
+The codec currently supports four JSON-based serialization formats, and can be extended to support XML and binary (CBOR, Protocol Buffers, etc) serializations.

 ## JAS
 JAEN Abstract Syntax (or perhaps JAen Source -- JAS) is a source format used to create JAEN files.
 Although a JAEN